 French Toast is a quick weekend morning breakfast that simply cannot be beaten.
 Everyone absolutely loves this recipe and you will love how easy it is to make!

 French toast is one of my favorite breakfast items, especially when it’s drenched in butter and drizzled with warm maple syrup!
-This quick and easy french toast recipe uses a ton of cinnamon and vanilla giving it plenty of flavor, plus whole milk and powdered sugar making it extra rich and perfectly sweet.
+This quick and easy french toast recipe has a ton of flavor with plenty of cinnamon and vanilla, plus whole milk and powdered sugar making it extra rich and perfectly sweet.

 Best Bread for French Toast: